cysouw/diathesis/text/c09_adverbials.md

 ### Summary of resultative constructions {#sec:adverbial-resultative-summary}

 In this chapter I will discuss examples with the resultatives *fest, fern, fertig, frei, gesund, glücklich, gut, heiß, kaputt, klein, leer, los, nass, platt, reich, sauber, satt, schlapp, schön, still, tot, trocken, voll, wach* and *wund*.
 However, this list is by no means supposed to be exhaustive.
-Quite to the contrary, there does not appear to be any syntactic restriction on which adjectives can be used as resultative preverbials, although semantically there are of course restrictions.
+Quite to the contrary, there does not appear to be any syntactic restriction on which adjectives can be used as resultative preverbials, although semantical restrictions clearly exist.
 For example, colour resultatives appear to be rare (though note *schwarzmalen* 'doomsaying').

 There a four major resultative constructions.
-These 'major four' constructions occur frequently and they are attested with a wide variety of resultative adjectives.
+These "major four" constructions occur frequently and they are attested with a wide variety of resultative adjectives.
 All other resultative constructions (as discussed below) only allow for just a few special resultative adjectives.
-Not so with the 'major four'.
-The 'major four' resultative constructions are the following:
+Not so with the "major four".
+The "major four" resultative constructions are the following:

 - *Reflexiv Resultativ*, a reflexive alternation without diathesis ~~[N | N]~~ \
   ([@sec:adverbial-intransitive-resultative]), e.g. *sich gesundschlafen* 'to heal by sleeping' [@next a].